-For patients who get braces in Milwaukie, OR, the staff of Copper Creek Orthodontics knows firsthand just how many questions you may have regarding what foods you can safely eat.
+For patients who get braces in Sellwood, OR, the staff of Copper Creek Orthodontics knows firsthand just how many questions you may have regarding what foods you can safely eat.

 Braces make an excellent solution for anyone looking to improve the appearance or function of their smile.
 By successfully completing orthodontic treatment, patients of every age can finally get the smile they’ve always wanted.

 Wearing braces, however, does mean making some changes to your daily diet.
 Overall, patients with braces should avoid eating sticky, crunchy, chewy, and hard foods.
 While avoiding your favorite foods certainly doesn’t seem like very much fun, eating items you should avoid can cause broken brackets and wires that can lead to delays in your orthodontic treatment plan.
 Broken brackets and wires can also cause discomfort should a jagged edge repeatedly poke or cut the delicate interior of your cheek.

 In other words, failing to watch what you eat can cause you to be stuck wearing braces for an even longer period of time.

 Fortunately, the types of foods you need to avoid eating when wearing braces is fairly limited.
 However, the list does include many favorites that can make saying ‘no thanks’ a bit of a chore.

 - Gooey caramel chocolate bars.
 While tasty, caramel, nougat, and other sticky types of fillers commonly found in chocolate candy bars are a nightmare for braces.
 The gooey material can easily pull brackets and wires away from their proper position when eaten, and the sticky nature of these types of fillings makes it hard to properly clean your braces.